Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 These requirements ensure the security while maintaining flexibility.
 Any security-related issue causes the connection to be closed.
-After security restrictions have been applied, any unexpected traffic may be savely ignored, as it cannot cause a security issue.
+After security restrictions have been applied, any unexpected traffic may be safely ignored, as it cannot cause a security issue.
 This allows for future extensions to the RADIUS/DTLS specifications.

 Once a DTLS session is established, a RADIUS/DTLS server SHOULD use DTLS Heartbeats {{!RFC6520}} to determine connectivity between the two servers.